Amazon Transparency – Combating counterfeiting with transparency

 The problem with counterfeit products

-The basic principle of how Amazon bundles this abundance of offered products on the platform is simple.
-In contrast to eBay, where each offer has its own eBay item number, Amazon assigns each product an individual identification number - the Amazon Standard Identification Number (ASIN for short).
-Every merchant who wants to sell this product on the Amazon Marketplace must necessarily offer it under the same identification number.
+The basic principle behind how Amazon bundles this wealth of products offered on its platform is simple.
+Unlike eBay, where each listing is assigned its own eBay item number, Amazon assigns each product an individual identification number – the Amazon Standard Identification Number (ASIN for short).
+Any retailer who wants to sell this product on the Amazon Marketplace must necessarily offer it under the same identification number.
 However, there are a large number of competitors on the Amazon Marketplace who sell the same products.
-Thus, a product is usually offered by several retailers and ultimately the price war decides on the sale.
-Since Amazon wants to counteract monopolization through this bundling, this approach is completely unproblematic in the first place.
+As a result, several retailers usually attach their offers to a product, and ultimately the price war decides the sale.
+Since Amazon wants to counteract monopolization through this bundling, this approach is completely unproblematic.

-It becomes problematic for both retailers and customers when product counterfeiters use the same ASIN to sell inferior knock-offs.
-In addition to negative customer reviews, this can even result in warning procedures.
+It becomes problematic for both retailers and customers when counterfeiters use the same ASIN to sell inferior knockoffs.
+In addition to negative customer reviews, this can even result in legal action.
 The company itself states that it does not tolerate counterfeit products.
-According to the terms of participation, their offer on the Amazon Marketplace is prohibited.
-However, it has not yet been possible to completely prevent counterfeits on the platform.
-According to Amazon, however, "it is the responsibility of the seller and supplier to obtain, sell and ship only authentic products."
-Amazon has already been criticized several times for the fact that the principle of personal responsibility applies on Amazon Marketplace and that brand owners must independently monitor the use of their own brand by third parties.
+According to the terms and conditions of participation, such products are prohibited on the Amazon Marketplace.
+However, it has not yet been possible to completely prevent counterfeit products on the platform.
+According to Amazon, however, it is "the responsibility of the seller and supplier to source, sell, and ship only authentic products."
+Amazon has been criticized on several occasions for the fact that the principle of personal responsibility applies on the Amazon Marketplace and that brand owners must independently monitor the use of their own brands by third parties.

 The Birkenstock case

-A prominent case occurred at the end of 2017: The traditional German manufacturer Birkenstock left the German Amazon Marketplace at the turn of 2018.
+A prominent case occurred at the end of 2017: The traditional German manufacturer Birkenstock left the German Amazon marketplace at the turn of 2018.
 The company had already withdrawn from the US marketplace in 2016 due to repeated product counterfeiting.
-The manufacturer justified its withdrawal with a disturbed relationship of trust with Amazon.
-The US company was said not to have done enough to prevent legal violations on the marketplace.
+The manufacturer justified its withdrawal by citing a breakdown in trust with Amazon.
+The US corporation had not done enough to prevent legal violations on the marketplace.
 Birkenstock had expected Amazon to eliminate and prevent legal violations independently and without being asked to do so.
-However, the online giant had "not prevented on its own initiative " counterfeit products from being sold through the marketplace.
-Finally, the management duo Bensberg and Reichert decided to discontinue all business relations with Amazon.
-Since then, the company no longer supplies the online store worldwide.
+However, the online giant had "not taken the initiative" to prevent counterfeit products from being sold on the marketplace.
+Ultimately, the management duo of Bensberg and Reichert decided to sever all business ties with Amazon.
+Since then, the company has stopped supplying the online store worldwide.

-However, even though Amazon has so far only eliminated infringements as soon as a rights holder reports this, Amazon supports merchants with various tools for monitoring their own brand and prosecuting possible infringements.
-Amazon Trademark Registration has already offered owners of a word mark and/or word/figurative mark protection on several levels since May 2017.
-You can thus protect your "intellectual property on the online trading platform and create a correct and trustworthy experience for your customers on Amazon".
-Registration is definitely worthwhile, because in addition, brand owners receive exclusive writing rights in relation to all product descriptions and images sold under the brand.
-This way, the image of the brand can be protected as well.
+However, even though Amazon has so far only removed legal violations once a rights holder reports them, Amazon supports retailers with various tools for monitoring their own brand and tracking possible legal violations.
+Amazon brand registration has been offering protection on several levels to owners of word marks and/or word/figurative marks since May 2017.
+This allows them to "protect their intellectual property and create a correct and trustworthy experience for their customers on Amazon" on the online trading platform.
+Registration is definitely worthwhile, as trademark owners also receive exclusive writing rights with regard to all product descriptions and images distributed under the trademark.
+This also helps to protect the image of the trademark.

 Amazon Transparency

-Amazon is continuously working on new technology-driven solutions to increase transparency and protect brands and customers from counterfeiting.
-With Transparency, Amazon recently made available its new item-level authentication service: Using uniquely generated codes, Amazon, brand owners, customers as well as other supply chain stakeholders can authenticate each product unit.
-According to Amazon, uniquely authenticating each product unit is "the most effective way to combat and prevent counterfeiting across the supply chain."
+Amazon is constantly working on new technology-driven solutions to increase transparency and protect brands and customers from counterfeits.
+With Transparency, Amazon has recently launched its new item-level authentication service: using uniquely generated codes, Amazon, brand owners, customers, and other supply chain stakeholders can authenticate each product unit.
+According to Amazon, unique authentication of each product unit is "the most effective way to combat and prevent counterfeiting across the entire supply chain."

-It is crucial for the authentication process that the Amazon Transparency Code is unique per product: To ensure that the product is not a counterfeit, Amazon scans the codes as soon as products participating in the Transparency Program are delivered to a fulfillment center.
-If a duplicate code is discovered, Amazon immediately withdraws the counterfeit goods from circulation and destroys them.
-Transparency also allows customers to verify authenticity.
-Regardless of whether the product was purchased from Amazon, another online store or a brick-and-mortar retailer.
+A key factor in the authentication process is that the Amazon Transparency Code is unique for each product: to ensure that the product is not counterfeit, Amazon scans the codes as soon as products participating in the Transparency program are delivered to a fulfillment center.
+If a duplicate code is discovered, Amazon immediately removes the counterfeit goods from circulation and destroys them.
+Transparency also enables customers to verify authenticity, regardless of whether the product was purchased from Amazon, another online store, or a brick-and-mortar retailer.
 Customers can use the free Transparency app to check the code on the product.
-The app checks the product for authenticity and, in the event of positive authentication, also displays the stored information at item level.
+The app verifies the authenticity of the product and, if authentication is successful, also displays the stored information at the item level.

 Conclusion

-The program has already been tested promisingly in the USA.
-With over 4,000 brands participating and over 300 million codes generated, Amazon was able to proactively remove 250,000 counterfeits from circulation.
-Now Transparency has been extended to Amazon marketplaces in Germany, France, Italy, Spain, the UK, India and Canada.
-To register with Transparency, brand owners must have a Global Trade Item Number (GTIN for short), such as an EAN or UPC barcode, affixed to their products.
-Amazon then generates the unique Transparency codes for each item, which must be affixed to the respective product unit in addition to the GTIN.
-For each item, the 26-character encrypted identification number is unique.
-In addition to the date and place of manufacture, it contains additional product information such as the materials and ingredients used.
+The program has already been tested with promising results in the US.
+With over 4,000 participating brands and over 300 million codes generated, Amazon was able to proactively remove 250,000 counterfeit products from circulation.
+Transparency has now been extended to Amazon marketplaces in Germany, France, Italy, Spain, the UK, India, and Canada.
+To register with Transparency, brand owners must have a Global Trade Item Number (GTIN), such as an EAN or UPC barcode, affixed to their products.
+Amazon then generates unique Transparency codes for each item, which must be affixed to the respective product unit in addition to the GTIN.
+The 26-character encrypted identification number is unique for each item.
+In addition to the date and place of manufacture, it contains additional product information such as materials and ingredients used.
+As a specialized Amazon agency, we provide comprehensive advice on this topic.